P. K. Sam

-Philip Kenwood Sam II (born February 26, 1983) is a former professional gridiron football wide receiver.
-He last played for the Toronto Argonauts of the Canadian Football League (CFL) in 2011.
-He was drafted by the New England Patriots in the fifth round of the 2004 NFL Draft.
-He played college football at Florida State.
+Philip Kenwood Sam II (born February 26, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the New England Patriots in the fifth round of the 2004 NFL draft.
+He played college football for the Florida State Seminoles.

 Sam earned a Super Bowl ring with the Patriots in Super Bowl XXXIX over the Philadelphia Eagles.
-He has also been a member of the Cincinnati Bengals, Miami Dolphins, Oakland Raiders, Buffalo Bills, and Calgary Stampeders.
-He is the son of Travis Johnson.
-He is the older brother of former FSU and UTEP Miners QB/WR Lorne Sam.
+He was also a member of the Cincinnati Bengals, Miami Dolphins, Oakland Raiders, Toronto Argonauts, Buffalo Bills, and Calgary Stampeders.

-Personal

-Sam majored in political science at Florida State.
-He is the older brother of Lorne Sam.
-His sister, Autumn, played collegiate basketball at Clemson and is a sportscaster at WSB-TV in Atlanta, GA.
-He works with high school athletes in Bellbrook, Ohio to train Wide Receivers that will be selected for college teams with some success.
-He has been arrested for domestic assault of his wife in Dayton Ohio.

-Early years
+Early life

 Sam first attended Norcross High School before transferring to Buford High School in Buford, Georgia.
 As a senior at Buford, Sam caught 39 passes for 1,067 yards and seven touchdowns while also rushing for two scores.
 As the team's free safety on defense, Sam accumulated 91 tackles and grabbed five interceptions.
 On special teams, Sam served as the team's punter and also returned two kicks for touchdowns, bringing his total for the season to 13.
 He earned all-state honors, was named conference and county player of the year, and was a Super Southern selection by the Atlanta Journal-Constitution.
 While playing with the Florida State Seminoles, Sam gained fame for catching a pass from teammate Chris Rix.
 This play led to Sam being noticed and leaving college early to pursue a career in the NFL.

 Professional career

 New England Patriots

-Sam was selected with the 164th overall pick in the fifth round of the 2004 NFL Draft out of Florida State University by the New England Patriots.
+Sam was selected with the 164th overall pick in the fifth round of the 2004 NFL draft out of Florida State University by the New England Patriots.
 In his rookie season, Sam was inactive for six contests before being placed on Injured Reserve with a groin injury.
 In January 2005, Sam was moved to the reserve/suspended list for violation of team rules.
 However, Sam did receive a Super Bowl ring after the Patriots beat the Philadelphia Eagles 24–21 in Super Bowl XXXIX.

 In 2005, Sam battled an undisclosed injury during training camp and the preseason, which hurt his chances of making the Patriots' 53-man roster.
 He was waived on September 3 and worked out for the Houston Texans prior to being added to the Patriots' practice squad, where he would spend the rest of the season.